Klamath County Court Records

 OregonCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on OregonCourts.us are subject to the Terms of Service and Privacy Notice.

-Klamath County is located in south-central Oregon, with Klamath Falls serving as the county seat.
-The county’s judicial system comprises a Circuit Court with broad jurisdiction, a Justice Court for traffic and minor civil matters, and a Municipal Court operating within the City of Klamath Falls.
-Court records generated across these courts—ranging from criminal case files and civil litigation documents to family law proceedings and probate matters—are maintained by various clerks and administrative offices throughout the county.
+Klamath County sits in south-central Oregon, with Klamath Falls as the county seat.
+Its court system includes the Circuit Court, which handles the widest range of cases, a Justice Court for traffic and minor civil matters, and the Klamath Falls Municipal Court for city-level offenses.
+Criminal case files, civil litigation documents, family law proceedings, and probate matters are all maintained by various clerks and administrative offices throughout the county.

-For anyone in Oregon looking to locate court records, several avenues of access exist, including clerk of court offices, public access terminals at courthouses, online search portals operated by the Oregon Judicial Department, and county government offices.
-OregonCourts.us connects users to official state court resources, including the statewide records and calendar search system, which can be a helpful starting point for identifying publicly available case information in Klamath County and across the state.
+If you're trying to locate court records in Oregon, you have several options: visiting clerk offices in person, using public access terminals at the courthouse, searching through online portals run by the Oregon Judicial Department, or contacting county government offices.
+OregonCourts.us connects users to official state court resources, including the statewide records and calendar search system, which can help you identify publicly available case information in Klamath County and across Oregon.

 How to Look Up a Court Case in Klamath County?

-The method for finding a court case in Klamath County depends on which court handled the matter and what type of record is needed.
-The Klamath County Circuit Court is the court of general jurisdiction and maintains the largest share of case records, including criminal, civil, family, and probate filings.
+How you find a court case depends on which court handled it and what kind of record you need.
+The Klamath County Circuit Court is the court of general jurisdiction and holds the largest share of case records — criminal, civil, family, and probate filings alike.

 Online Search

-The Oregon Judicial Department operates an Online Records Search portal that provides free public access to basic case information across all Oregon circuit courts.
-To search for Klamath County records specifically:
+The Oregon Judicial Department runs an Online Records Search portal that gives the public free access to basic case information across all Oregon circuit courts.
+To search specifically for Klamath County records:

-- Navigate to the Smart Search portlet on the portal page.
+- Go to the Smart Search portlet on the portal page.

 - Enter a case number or party name in the search field.

-- Click “Submit” and select a case number from the results to view details.
+- Click Submit, then select a case number from the results to view the details.

-Alternatively, users can submit a Court Records Request Form online when they need copies of specific documents.
-This statewide form requires the case number and the exact documents or hearing dates being requested.
-More information about available options is on the Statewide Records Request Page.
+If you need copies of specific documents, you can also submit a Court Records Request Form online.
+This statewide form asks for the case number and the exact documents or hearing dates you need.
+The Statewide Records Request Page has more detail on your available options.

 In-Person Search

-Visitors to the Klamath County Courthouse can use public access kiosk computers in the lobby to search for newer digitized case records.
-Older files that have not been digitized can be retrieved by requesting assistance from court records staff.
+If you visit the Klamath County Courthouse, public access kiosk computers in the lobby let you search for newer digitized case records.
+For older files that haven't been digitized yet, ask court records staff for assistance.

 Klamath County Circuit Court